mordant-xyz/josephpresley-com/josephpresley/content/_index.md

     stretch=true
     title="Joseph Presley"
     >}}
 I am a devops/infrastructure/cloud engineer with 10 years of experience in the tech industry.
-With a background as a software engineer before moving to infrastructure, I bring pragmatic programming and clean code to infrastructure code.
+With a background as a software engineer before moving to infrastructure, I bring pragmatic programming and clean code principles to infrastructure.
 As a hobby and as a creative outlet, I do comedy in both improv and standup.
 Other hobbies include attending concerts and other musical experiences, board games, and table-top roleplaying games."
 {{< /paige/hero >}}